Pravin-Ade/AWS_Administration/DAY02-AWS-IAM/IAM-Policy.md

             ]
         }

-Refer: AWS Policy simulator and AWS Policy Generator
+Refer: AWS Policy simulator and AWS Policy Generator [Refer Her](https://awspolicygen.s3.amazonaws.com/policygen.html)

 - In IAM Policy, if there is an action which is not specified is denied by default.
 - ARN - Amazon Resource name